guillemontecinos/itp_fall_2018_open_source_studio/final_project/documentation.md

 The errors introduced had two origins:

+#### 1. YAML files can break compilation
-1. The `.yml` files broke the page compilation process because there were double quotes in the texts.
+The `.yml` files can break the page compilation process under syntax issues as double quotes within the text.
 Each YAML handler must be written as `color-rgb-title: "Color RGB"`, which means that the handler `color-rgb-title` has assigned the content `"Color RGB"` in the current language `.yml` file.

 In some cases, the text translated from the original `.hbs` file (written in HTML) included double quotes used for highlight some idea.
 In those cases I didn't use the scape command `\` before the quotes, which was interpreted by the compiler as there was a syntax error due the handler finished more the one time.

+#### 2. Handlers managing and new slugs creation at hbs files
-2. The structure of `.hbs` files contains at the head a slot for declaring the folder where the page will be placed when compiled.
+The structure of `.hbs` files contains at the head a slot for declaring the folder where the page will be placed when compiled.

 ```
 ---